Last updated

-The Rely.io Self Service Agent is a critical component required to enable self-service action features within Rely.io - without it, you won't be able to trigger self-service actions.
-The Agent is fully open-source.
+The Rely.io Self-Service Agent is a critical component required to enable self-service action features within Rely.io.
+Without it, you won't be able to trigger self-service actions.
+The Agent is .

-This agent runs on the customer side ensuring that Rely.io does not need write access to the platforms used by the customer.
-Once deploy it will periodically check for pending actions triggered via Rely.io's UI or API and execute them.
+This agent runs on the customer's side, ensuring that Rely.io does not need write access to the customer's platforms.
+Once deployed, it will periodically check for pending actions triggered via Rely.io's UI or API and execute them.

 Open the Rely.io platform.